Multilingualism

 </control>

-After restarting the Portal Manager, the additional control can be selected accordingly and added to the layout.
+After restarting the Portal Manager, the additional control can now be selected and added to the layout.